Table of Contents

 4. Gather Information

-Once our plan is complete, we can put our data collection plan into action and begin gathering data.
+Once our plan is complete, we can implement our data collection plan and begin gathering data.
 In our DMP, we can store and arrange our data.
 We need to be careful to follow our plan and keep an eye on how it's doing.
 Especially if we are collecting data regularly, setting up a timetable for when we will be checking in on how our data gathering is going may be helpful.
 As circumstances alter and we learn new details, we might need to amend our plan.

 5. Examine the Information and Apply Your Findings